linuxontheweb/LOTW/README.md

 via the keyboard shortcut, **Toggle taskbar visibility** (shortcuts are shown below).
 The taskbar simply exists as a placeholder for minimized windows.
-If the taskbar is visible, then the windows held by it are kept in the window stack.
-In other words, they can be accessed by the **Cycle window stack** keyboard shortcut.
-If the taskbar is not visible, then the windows held by it are considered to be in a "background" state, i.e., they are no longer in the window stack, and cannot be accessed by the keyboard shortcut.
-In this case, the taskbar *must* be brought back into view in order to regain access to them.
+If the taskbar is visible, then the windows held by it are kept in the window stack, and can therefore be accessed by the **Cycle window stack** keyboard shortcut.
+If the taskbar is not visible, the windows held by it are considered to be in a "background" state, i.e., they are no longer in the window stack, and cannot be accessed.
+In this case, the taskbar *must* be brought back into view in order to regain access to minimized windows.

 ### Icon cursor